andriygav/MLResearchToolkit/README.rst

 Basic information
 =================

 This package provides some utilities for training machine learning models.
 In particular, it provides a package for sending messages to popular instant messengers.
+Secondly, it provides a package to automatically interact with datasets from the `UCI <https://archive.ics.uci.edu/ml/index.php>`_ repository.

 Notifications
 -------------